A Guide to Document Classification: Using Machine Learning, Deep Learning & OCR

 Your most diligent team members may be spending their mornings accomplishing nothing of value.
-They are manually sorting chaotic inboxes and shared drives, dragging hundreds of document attachments into folders to separate customer contracts from compliance reports, as well as insurance claims from HR onboarding forms.
+They might be spending their time manually sorting chaotic inboxes and shared drives, dragging hundreds of document attachments into folders to separate customer contracts from compliance reports, as well as insurance claims from HR onboarding forms.
 This isn't just a minor inefficiency; it's a systemic failure to manage the unstructured data that now proliferates every level of business operations.

 Here's a glimpse into why: